qq765490023/ERL-Ass1/readme.md

 email: qq765490023@gmail.com

 # Introduction
-### The Doxygen documentation can be found here: html/index.html
+### The Doxygen documentation can be found at: html/index.html
+### The Video of the running code can be found at: ERL_ass1.mp4

 This is a course project for Experimental Robotics Laboratry, using Smach (For the implementation of state-machine), ARMOR(For accessing Ontology using python), and ROS to simulate a robot visiting different rooms navigated by a topological map.